BrickMMO/colours-documentation/v2/colours-v2-process.markdown

     Open up phpMyAdmin and your tables should now be full of records.

 > [!TIP]
-> Steps six through twelve have a project task in GitHub.
+> Steps six through thirteen have a project task in GitHub.
 Make sure to assign these tasks when starting.
 And then use these tasks to create your branch and a pull request when done.

 6. **Home Page**